robcarver17/pysystemtrade/docs/data.md

 The downside is that I don't keep the data constantly updated, and thus you might be behind.
 For example, if you're trading quarterly with a hold cycle of HMUZ, and the data was last updated 6 months ago, there will probably have been one or two rolls since then.
 You will need to manually edit the calendars to add these extra rows (in theory you could generate these automatically - perhaps some kind person wants to write the code that will do this).

-### Roll calendars shipped in .csv files
+### Roll calendars shipped in CSV files

 If you are too lazy even to do the previous step, I've done it for you and you can just use the calendars provided [here](/data/futures/roll_calendars_csv/DAX.csv).
 Of course they could also be out of date, and again you'll need to fix this manually.

 ## Creating and storing multiple prices

 The next stage is to create and store *multiple prices*.
 Multiple prices are the price and contract identifier for the current contract we're holding, the next contract we'll hold, and the carry contract we compare with the current contract for the carry trading rule.
 They are required for the next stage, calculating back-adjusted prices, but are also used directly by the carry trading rule in a backtest.
 Constructing them requires a roll calendar, and prices for individual futures contracts.
 You can see an example of multiple prices [here](/data/futures/multiple_prices_csv/AEX.csv).
-Obviously this is a .csv, but the internal representation of a dataframe will look pretty similar.
+Obviously this is a CSV, but the internal representation of a dataframe will look pretty similar.

 ### Creating multiple prices from contract prices